MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-request-pages.md

 If a `DataItemTableView` or `SourceTableView` is not defined, then end-users can select a sort field and sort order at runtime.

 If you set the property [UseRequestPage](properties/devenv-userequestpage-property.md) to `false`, then the report or XMLport will start to print as soon as it is run.
-In this case, end users cannot cancel the report or XMLport run.
+In this case, end-users cannot cancel the report or XMLport run.
 It is still possible to cancel the report or XMLport, but some pages may print.

 In a complex report or XMLport that uses data from several tables, the functionality may depend on a specific key and sort order.
-Design your reports and XMLports so that end users cannot change the sort order in a way that affects their functionality.
+Design your reports and XMLports so that end-users cannot change the sort order in a way that affects their functionality.

 For data items and table elements whose source table contains calculated fields, such as amounts and quantities, the **Filter totals by:** section is automatically included on the request page, which allows you to adjust various dimensions that influence calculations.